imsak98/fakebook-test/README.md

 Run `yarn backend:serve` if you have yarn installed OR `npx nx serve backend` for a dev server.

+Run `yarn frontend:serve` if you have yarn installed OR `npx nx serve frontend` for a dev server.

 ## Migrations
 goto http://localhost:3333/migrate first time to migrate all the schemas to the db